15 Customer Service Phrases to Avoid and Why

 7. “I’m sorry you feel that way”

 This demonstrates a lack of empathy.
 It makes the customer feel as if their feelings aren’t valid and their issue isn’t a genuine concern to your business.
-Your agents should, instead, sympathize with your customers’ frustrations and assure them that they’ll provide a solution.
+Your agents should, instead, sympathise with your customers’ frustrations and assure them that they’ll provide a solution.

 8. “You should have…”